andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 A similar, though less impactful, concern exists in regards to the existing bugs [5] and [6], since the new API provides dedicated flags to control whether lineSpacing property should be used to generate the result.

+The proposed APIs are also applicable to the Right-to-Left (RTL) orientation, though a number of existing bugs exist that block the implementation, most notably [7].

 ## Dependencies